Frame & Thread Hand-Tied Weft Hair Extensions Care Guide

 Shampoo & Conditioner

 We can't stress enough how important it is to use the right shampoo and conditioner.
-The best salon-quality shampoos for your hair extensions are either sulfate-free or have high-quality, gentle, buffered sulfates.
+Hair extensions need moisture.
+Your stylist will help you select shampoo & conditioner to hydrate your wefts.
+The best shampoos for your hair extensions are either sulfate-free or have high-quality, gentle sulfates.

-Your best option is a hydrating shampoo with high quality very lightweight oils.
-Your stylist can help you select one that works well with your natural hair and your extensions.
+Your best option is a hydrating shampoo with high quality lightweight oils.

 Deep Condition Every Few Washes